 More than that, it’s usually a good idea to take into account that your investment is never in a vacuum.

 Its value is always measured against the outside world, and must be weighed against several factors.

 Let’s pretend you have $15,000 to sock away, and you're not necessarily saving up long term.

 You want to have access to your cash in five years, not 30.
 But at the same time, the stock market makes you skittish -- and understandably so.

 You want to look into your options while taking into account the realities of the economic environment -- and what you think the future holds.

 Scenario 1: You think the economy will improve soon

 It’s not hard to pick the best low-risk investments that will work when things are going well.
 The real question is what strategy will work best?

-Savings Bonds currently pays out 1.94 percent, they do incur a penalty if cashed in before five years.
+If savings bonds cashed in before five years, they do incur a penalty.
 Their rate is adjusted every six months, and each Social Security number is allowed to buy up to one $10,000 bond each year.

 Even a CD laddering strategy of buying five CDs that mature a year apart while reinvesting, will give you periodic access to your cash and give you the flexibility to hedge and reinvest.